ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 </p>
 </div>

 Around mid-2014 he started working on a chatbot that does little bits in his house.
-Basically he put together a Raspberry Pi running JavaScript code, which in its core is basically a router that has some core functionality built in to it like
+Basically, he put together a Raspberry Pi running JavaScript code that actually serves as a router with some core functionality built in like:
-* broadcasting,
+* broadcasting
-* preference storage,
+* preference storage
 * scheduling

 There’s two types of modules that make it up:
-* there are plugins that do all the heavy-lifting so you can interface with hardware (as long as it’s possible with JavaScript or the node ecosystem) or get it to send a message just from you sending something to it, you could also for example let it connect to api’s to get it to do your builds on your CI tools,
+* Plugins do all the heavy-lifting so you can interface with hardware (as long as it’s possible with JavaScript or the node ecosystem) or get it to send a message.
+You could for example let it connect to API’s to get it to do your builds on your CI tools.
-* and then there are the interfaces which are basically chat systems.
+* The interfaces which are basically chat systems.
 They are the way to talk to the chat bots.
-If the system has a way for you to build stuff for it in JavaScript, you can connect to it and let it do stuff on for example Facebook, Slack, HipChat and many more…
+If the system has a way for you to build stuff for it in JavaScript, you can connect to it and let it do stuff on for example: Facebook, Slack, HipChat and many more…

 ### Open Source
-All of it is open source (MIT) on <a href="https://github.com/Woodhouse/core" target="_blank">GitHub</a> and written in JavaScript and runs on NodeJs.
+All of it is open source (MIT) and is avaiable on <a href="https://github.com/Woodhouse/core" target="_blank">GitHub</a>.
+It's written in JavaScript and runs on NodeJs.

 ### Automating Lamps